oney/react-with-stable/README.md

 ## Explanation
 This package basically does the same thing as `useEventHandler` like [many](https://github.com/Volune/use-event-callback) [community](https://ahooks.js.org/hooks/use-memoized-fn) [implementaion](https://reactjs.org/docs/hooks-faq.html#how-to-read-an-often-changing-value-from-usecallback) and [`useEvent` RFC](https://github.com/reactjs/rfcs/pull/220) the React team is working on.
 The difference is that it wraps callbacks in HOC, so it can provide stable identity for **inline callback** where hook methods can't achieve it.

-You have to explicitly provide stable prop keys in the first parameter of `withStable` like `withStable(["onClick"],`.
+You have to explicitly provide stable prop keys in the first parameter of `withStable` like `withStable(new Set(["onClick"]),`.
 This is actually better in concept in most scenario because it should be the callback consumer (i.e. `Event` component) to know this prop (`onClick`) is stable and only used in events.

 This package doesn't solve the old values in closure problem in effects, so I believe `useEvent` RFC should still be essential.